NamCyan/mrc-vlsp2021/README.md

 # ViMRC-VLSP 2021: Improving Retrospective Reader for Vietnamese Machine Reading Comprehension
 *1st place in the Machine Reading Comprehension at VLSP 2021*

+This repository contains code for vc-tus team in the [VLSP2021](https://vlsp.org.vn/vlsp2021) competition of Machine Reading Comprehension Shared Task.
+Our team achieves the 1st rank in the competition.
+More detail about task description, dataset, and ranking scores is provided in [VLSP_MRC](https://jcsce.vnu.edu.vn/index.php/jcsce/article/view/340).

 # Contributions

 1. This work introduces a more **appropriate way to apply attention mechanism variants** and utilize **layer aggregation** techniques to improve Retro-Reader and apply to Vietnamese MRC.